antoine-amy/Electronegative_impurities/README.md

 - `elec_neg_functions.py`: This Python script contains various functions that are used within the notebook.
 These functions perform calculations, data processing, and analysis related to electronegative impurities.

+- `libray.py`: This Python file contains all the various data values that are used within the python functions and the notebook.
+These values are coming from multiple published papers for the most part of them, and are specified.

 ## Getting Started

 To get started with the project, you need to have Jupyter Notebook installed, preferably through the Anaconda distribution which provides Jupyter and other useful scientific Python libraries pre-installed.